volkancirik/signature-generation/README.md

 * numpy
 * scipy

-Please fill in the PNG file 'template' with signatures.
+Please fill in the PNG file 'template' with signatures( watching the video.ogv may be helpful)
 To learn a batch of signatures in png files:

     make all-pkl